twilio/TwilioChatJsReactNative/README.md

 Configuration for token provider and chat library are stored in the `configuration.json` file.
 The example with correct structure can be learned from [configuration.example.json](configuration.example.json):
 * `chatClient` holds the key `options`.
 Those are options for Chat client creation, passed as [ClientOptions](http://media.twiliocdn.com/sdk/js/chat/releases/1.2.0/docs/Client.html#ClientOptions) described in Twilio Programmable Chat documentation.
 * `tokenGenerator` contains keys needed for token composition (`accountSid`, `signingKeySid`, `signingKeySecret` and `serviceSid` keys) and Credential SIDs for APN and FCM you've created earlier (`fcm` and `apn` keys).
+* `ngrok` structure configures ngrok:
-* `ngrokSubdomain` is optional field if you want to start ngrok with predefined subdomain for token generation
+    * set `subdomain` if you want to start ngrok with predefined subdomain for token generation
+    * set `basicAuth` structure if you want your token generator to be password-protected (which is strongly encouraged by Twilio)
 ```
 {
   "chatClient": {